milesgranger/isal-rs/README.md

 ### Benchmarks

-TL/DR: It's roughly 5-10x faster on average than the default settings with flate2.
+TL/DR: It's roughly 5-10x faster than flate2 with the default features, and ~2-3x faster using flate2 with zlib-ng backend.

 Checkout the [README](./benches/README.md) in the benches directory.
 Criterion benchmark report available here: https://milesgranger.github.io/isal-rs/benches/criterion/report/

+_NOTE:_ ISA-L supports compression levels 0, 1, 3.
+These benchmarks compare gzip using compression level 3
+for both flate2 and isal-rs.

 ---